Ieshaj/equation-sdk/README.md

-# 🌞 rointe-sdk
+# 🌞 equation-sdk
-## A python 3 library to interact with Rointe Devices.
+## A python 3 library to interact with Equation Devices.

-`rointe-sdk` is a Python 3 library for the Rointe HomeAssistant integration via a REST API.
+`equation-sdk` is a Python 3 library for the Equation HomeAssistant integration via a REST API.

 * [Installation](#Installation)
 * [Supported devices] (#supported-devices)